rockettheme/docs/Docs/wordpress/themes/ionosphere/INDEX.md

 ---
-title: Ximenia
+title: Ionosphere
-description: Your Guide to Using the Ximenia Theme for WordPress
+description: Your Guide to Using the Ionosphere Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/!ximenia:Ximenia
+breadcrumb: /wordpress:WordPress/!themes:Themes/!Ionosphere:Ionosphere

 ---

 Introduction
 -----
-![][ximenia]
+![][ionosphere]
-Ximenia, the February 2013 template release, is an elegant, subtle and conservative design, with soft tones and shapes to bring focus to your content.
-The theme is perfect for any corporate-type site that prefers a more moderate, but still visually luring appearance.
+Ionosphere, the October 2012 theme release, is an incredibly versatile theme that places the artist's palette in your hands, through our most comprehensive Color Chooser system to date.
+The color selection system is completely dynamic, with just a few color choices, the theme calculates the appropriate tone; in conjunction with background pattern parameters.

-An assortment of core RocketTheme Extensions, such as RokSprocket and its multiple layout modes, have template-based styling to apply integrated visuals for the additional functionality offered.
+RokSprocket debuts with Ionosphere, a powerful, revolutionary content plugin, that combines tabbed, showcase, ticker and accordian features.

 Requirements
 -----